jordanatkins/Treemo/README.md

 To build your own Treemo you will need:

-* Arduino Nano (code will also work with other Arduino boards but you'll need to make some modifications to the casing to fit, or design your own!)
+* NodeMCU (code will also work with Arduino boards but you'll need to make some modifications to code and the casing to fit, or design your own!)
-* Soil Moisture Sensor
+* Soil Moisture Sensor (We used a YL-69 but have tested with Funduino sensors too)
 * LED matrix with MAX7219 controller
 * Jumper Cables
 * Some time to spare